 Computers applications today are not restricted to conventional 2D displays, but can be in forms of 3D immersive visualisation and augmented information embedded in the physical world.
 Traditionally, this new form of computing has mostly been found in entertainment applications such as games but is increasingly making an impact in other more “serious” application domains such as training and healthcare.
 I work with psychologists and psychiatrists looking into how virtual reality (VR) and gaming technologies can be used in assessment and interventions in mental health.
-Recently, we have developed VR applications for anxiety disorder training, pain management and emotion detection with VR eye tracking.
+Recently, we have developed VR applications for anxiety disorder training, eating disorder therapy, pain management and emotion detection with VR eye-tracking.

 This undergraduate module introduces the practical techniques for creating interactive visual display using Processing, a Java-based IDE.
 We will also develop interesting tangible interfaces using Arduino IDE, with a range of sensors and actuators.
 Students will learn to manipulate images, create realistic motions, use motion sensing and speech recognition, in a series of lectures and exciting workshops.

 This undergraduate module covers a range of topics in video game design and development, including game physics, AI, level design, player behaviour, game rules and mechanics, as well as user interfaces.
 This module introduces students to game development using Unity3D and C#.
 Students will also learn about mobile game development and optimisation issues.

 EL884 IMAGE ANALYSIS WITH SECURITY APPLICATION

 This MSc module covers topics in computer visions, focusing on image analysis techniques and pattern recognition.
 I teach the section on pattern recognition/machine learning, covering topics including kNN, Bayes rules, linear and logistic regressions.